uiuc-focal-lab/syncode/tokenization.md

 [^11]: The bpe crate released by GitHub works with pre-trained vocabulary lists; it does not use merges and cannot train a new byte pair encoding from a corpus: it relies on existing vocabulary lists (Van Antwerpen and Neubeck 2024).
 It also works directly on the underlying bytes, unlike the BPE implementation used here.
 Therefore it does not show this behavior.

 [^hacky]: This should feel promiscuous and dirty, since we are mixing levels of abstraction.
 We are turning the bytes we use to encode code points back into code points, which themselves will be encoded by bytes.
 This is made especially confusing by the appearance of the abstract characters involved, as we shall see.

+[^ascii]: US cultural imperialism means that the ASCII character codes are the same as the equivalent Unicode code point (e.g. the abstract character "a" is 0x61 in ASCII and U+61 in Unicode.
+In utf-8, the code point U+61 is encoded as the byte 61).
+This is all baked into the Unicode Standard and the utf-8 encoding scheme in a way that privileges ASCII texts by giving them the most efficient encodings.

+[^mandarin]: Any Mandarin speakers, please correct me.
+I am basing this translation off of mdbg.net and google translate!